↓ Skip to main content

 #1

-So far Altmetric has tracked 1,261 research outputs from this source.
-They typically receive a little more attention than average, with a mean Attention Score of 7.2.
+So far Altmetric has tracked 1,342 research outputs from this source.
+They typically receive more attention than average, with a mean Attention Score of 7.9.
 This one has done particularly well, scoring higher than 97% of its peers.